alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

-In small snippets, throw sites are obvious.
 In larger apps, exceptions often surface far from where you want domain context, so you either catch at boundaries (log/translate once) or add local `try/catch` only when you truly need extra context/recovery.

 **Main point: in the code above, you’re responsible for `null` checks, catching, initializing the user variable outside try/catch, and stopping the pipeline on failure.
 It’s easy to repeat, it's noisy, and easy to get wrong.**